-10 2.3.3 Load integration
+2.3.3 Load integration

-The load library implemented in FLOWer enables the calculation of aerodynamic loads on grid surfaces by integration of friction and pressure over the cell faces.
-For the coupling to SIMPACK, the CFD surface is divided into segments based on the deformed marker positions.
+The load library implemented in FLOWer enables the calculation of aerodynamic loads on grid surfaces by integration of 146 friction and pressure over the cell faces.
+For the coupling to SIMPACK, the CFD surface is divided into segments based on the 147 deformed marker positions.
 Loads are integrated for these segments and assigned to the respective markers.
-Moments are calculated with respect to the origin of the corresponding communication coordinate system.
-For structures with only one marker, loads are integrated over the whole CFD surface of the respective structure.
+R1:Mi2 This is 148 also necessary for the coupling to SIMPACK, as there is no surface in the structural model and the aerodynamic forces have to 149 be mapped to the discrete marker positions.
+For this purpose, the CFD surface is divided into segments based on the deformed 150 marker positions.
+For each of these segments, loads are integrated and afterwards assigned to the respective markers.
+Moments 151